BDC Hamburger Icon

 Here are a few reasons you may not want to take on business debt:

-• Repayment: When you take on business debt, it has to be repaid in full with interest.
-If you don’t follow through on your repayment terms you could damage your credit and business relationships.
+• Repayment issues: When you take on business debt, it has to be repaid in full with interest.
+If you don’t follow through on your repayment terms, you could damage your credit and business relationships.

 • High interest rates: Certain types of debt come with hefty interest rates.
 If you don’t stay on top of your monthly payments, the amount of interest you owe can quickly balloon out of control.

-• Credit rating: If you take on too much debt in a short period of time, this can negatively impact your credit rating since it signals you may be over-extended financially.
+• Credit rating: If you take on too much debt in a short period of time, it can impact your credit rating negatively since it signals your business may be overextended financially.

 • Cash flow: Too much debt can adversely affect your cash flow.
-This is because your lenders typically expect the debt to be repaid in equal installments regardless of your income.
+That’s because lenders typically expect the debt to be repaid in equal installments regardless of your income.

 author image